lavavu/LavaVu/docs/src/index.rst

 Control is via python and a set of simple verbose scripting commands along with mouse/keyboard interaction.
-GUI components can be generated for use from a web browser and a built in web server.
+GUI components can be generated for use from a web browser via the python “control” module and a built in web server.

+Widgets for interactive use in the Jupyter notebook environment allow use for remote visualisation, eg: on supercomputing environments.

-A native data format called GLDB is used to store and serialise visualisation data and state in a compact single file, using SQLite for storage and fast loading.
+A native data format called GLDB is used to store and visualisations in a compact single file, using SQLite for storage and fast loading.
 A small number of other data formats are supported for import (OBJ surfaces, TIFF stacks etc).
 Further data import formats are supported with python scripts, with the numpy interface allowing rapid loading and manipulation of data.

-A CAVE2 virtual reality mode is provided by utilising Omegalib (http://github.com/uic-evl/omegalib) to allow use in Virtual Reality and Immersive Visualisation facilities, such as the CAVE2 at Monash, see (https://github.com/mivp/LavaVR).
-Side-by-side and quad buffer stereoscopic 3D support is also provided for other 3D displays.
-VR output can also be used to view WebGL content using a WebVR capable browser.

-(The acronym stands for: Lightweight, Automatable Visualisation and Analysis Viewing Utility, but “lava” is also a reference to its origins as a viewer for geophysical simulations.
-It's also unique enough to find the repository with google.)

 How do I get started?
 ~~~~~~~~~~~~~~~~~~~~~